AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 BOOLEAN
 ### Function: CanRotary
-Indicates if Item supports Rotary Nesting or not.
+Indicates if the Item supports Rotary Nesting or not.

 No additional remarks available
 ##### Signature